 Types of Non-Flowering Plants

-Non-flowering plants are divided into two main types according to the way of their reproduction.
-One type is called gymnosperm which reproduces itself from seeds, while the other type reproduces from the spores.
+Non-flowering plants are divided into two main types according to their reproduction process.
+One type is called gymnosperm which reproduces itself from seeds.
+Whereas, the second type contains spore-producing plants.

 Gymnosperms – Seed-Producing Non-Flowering Plants

 Gymnosperms reproduce from seeds similar to flowering plants.
-However, their seeds are different – they are not enclosed in an ovary or fruit.
-But, their seeds are open in the air without any covering and are called naked seeds.
+However, these seeds are different and are not enclosed in an ovary or fruit.
+But, their seeds, also known as naked seeds, are open in the air without any covering.

 One of the main groups of gymnosperms is called conifers.
 Conifers produce seeds when the pollen from a male cone reaches the female cones.
 Conifers stock their seeds in the cones.
 When the seeds reach the rich soil, they germinate and grow.
 Examples of conifers are pines, cypresses, and redwoods.